emccorson/onsenguide/GUIDE.md

 thumb, the most commonly used pages should be tabs, and the less frequently visited pages (such as the About page) should not be.

-We're next going to create a page that displays a list of Pokemon.
+We're next going to create a page that displays a list of Pokémon.
 Create a new file `pokemon.html` and paste the following:

 ```html